jhuckaby/pixl-chart/README.md

 ## Dark Mode

 Both light mode and dark mode are supported in pixl-chart.
 This is done by rendering the chart with an alpha transparent background, and using neutral colors and grays, so they show up and look nice on both light and dark backgrounds.
-This is true for the chart itself, as well as all PNG images generated from it (see [Snapshots](#snapshots) below).
+This is true for the chart itself, as well as all PNG images generated from it (see [Snapshots](#snapshots)).

 For supporting the hover tooltip with a dark theme, please add a `dark` class to the HTML `<body>` element when dark mode is active, and remove it if the theme is changed back to light.
 This acts as a hint for pixl-chart to switch around its internal CSS for the hover elements, which are rendered as HTML.